 We generally choose to play this version of bingo over the one mentioned above.

 To play this version requires one single deck of 52 playing cards.
 Each player will ante into the pot (ante determined before the game begins).
 The dealer will deal each player five cards face down and ten common cards.
 The common cards are placed in the center of the table.

 When the deal is complete, the dealer will turn over the first common card.
 Players holding the same number in their hand will discard the card (s) and place them directly in front of them.
 The dealer will continue to turn over each card until all of the common cards are face up.

 If your cards were not called during that particular round, you will be required to pay for them.
 The value of each card is equal to the ante.
 As an example, if a player has three cards left at the end of the round 1, the player would be required to pay $3 assuming the ante is $1.

 A new round will begin by anteing into the pot again and the game will continue until someone calls a bingo.

 To win this game you must call a bingo.
-A bingo is called when a player has discarded all five cards and that player will win the pot unconteste.
+A bingo is called when a player has discarded all five cards and that player will win the pot uncontested.
 If a tie occurs, the players that called bingo will split the pot.

-Note - If the dealer flips a card that has already been called, the dealer will turn over the first card in the deck and use that card as a subsitute.
+Note – If the dealer flips a card that has already been called, the dealer will turn over the first card in the deck and use that card as a substitute.
 If that card has already been called, he will continue to turn over cards until a new card can be used.